Measuring anomalous $Wtb$ couplings at $e^-p$ collider: Single anti-top quark production

-To probe the effect of these cuts on the yield, we study all kinematic distributions in SM, other non-top backrounds and compare them with contributions from new physics cases with the representative value of the effective coupling at 0.5.
+To probe the effect of these cuts on the yield, we study all kinematic distributions in SM, other non-top backgrounds and compare them with contributions from new physics cases with the representative value of the effective coupling at 0.5.
 The analysis is summarized in Table \ref{yield_had} and the overall fiducial efficiencies of additional cuts are presented.
 The significance $S/\sqrt{S+B}$ give the sensitivity of the cross-section corresponding to these representative values.
+The yield of background processes mentioned in Table \ref{Bkgnd_had} is computed by taking the appropriate weight factor due to mis-tagging or tagging of light quarks and $\bar b$ quark respectively.
 The characteristics of the highest $p_T$ jet $j_1$, the final state $\bar b$ and the missing transverse energy $\slashed E_T$ are likely to bear the signature of the $Wtb$ couplings at the production/ decay vertex.
 We reconstruct the $W^-$ from jets at the final states to study the azimuthal angle separation between $W-$ and $\bar b$ and missing energy $\slashed E_T$.
 We study one dimensional distributions of azimuthal angle (angle between the planes) $\Delta\phi_{\slashed E_T,\,j_1}$, \,\, $\Delta\phi_{\slashed E_T,\,\bar b}$, \,\, $\Delta\phi_{\slashed E_T,\,W} $ and $\Delta\phi_{\bar b,\,W}$ along with the $\cos\theta_{\bar bj_1}$ and $\Delta\eta_{\bar bj_1}$, where all angles are defined in the lab frame.
 Figure \ref{metXhad} exhibit these distributions.
 To study the distribution profile and shape variation, all histograms are normalized to unity to and are drawn for a anomalous coupling representative value 0.5.
 The normalized distributions corresponding to $\left\vert V_{tb}\right\vert \Delta f_1^L=\pm 0.5$ is identical to that of SM.
 However, on consideration of backgrounds the distribution profile of kinematical variable generated from $\left\vert V_{tb}\right\vert\Delta f_1^L=\pm 0.5$ shows distortion when compared to that of pure SM.
+The SM+$\sum {\rm Bkg}_i$ distributions are drawn after summing the bin-wise contribution from each background process with appropriate factor as mentioned earlier.